 - BA (Hons) Jurisprudence (University of Oxford)

-Jonathan is a senior member of the Immigration and Disciplinary and Regulatory Teams.
+Jonathan is also a senior member of the Disciplinary and Regulatory Team.

 Since 2000, Jonathan’s practice has been almost exclusively in the field of human rights, immigration and asylum law.